everhartlab/sclerotinia-review-2017/manuscript/review.md

 However, in *S. sclerotiorum*, we are more likely to observe entirely unique genotypes and MCG.
 Consider that there are as few as eight and as many as 44 genes controlling mycelial compatibility; the odds of expressing the exact same MCG or genotype through independent recombination events are low [@Kohli1992-pe; @Wu2017-dx].
 If this is the case, why do we consider recombination to be the cause of these incongruent MCG/haplotype relationships?
-These decoupling patterns via recombination are may be plausible in small populations with fixed alleles at several loci controlling mycelial compatibility.
+These decoupling patterns via recombination may be plausible in small populations with fixed alleles at several loci controlling mycelial compatibility.
 For instance, a recent study found a total of 15 MCG, but only seven of them were congruent, which may suggest four loci controlling mycelial compatibility segregating in the population [@Attanayake2012-mq].
 However, considering that identical MCG from disparate regions and haplotypes have been found, this explanation does not scale well [@Kohli1992-pe; @Ford1995-wk; @Kamvar2017-cl].